 On Wednesday, we had another long and busy day (see a pattern here?).
 Everyone was in a bad mood, my schedule didn’t go as planned (again!) and I still had to go to Walmart for the rest of my groceries at 8:00 p.m. after I picked up my children from youth group.
 Everyone was hungry, so I bought them $1.29 tacos to tide them over so I could get the shopping done.

-While none of these issues are catastrophic in and of themselves, the cumulative effect was that I had to take $40 from our second checking account (savings to pay bills) to cover the over spending.
+While none of these issues are catastrophic in and of themselves, the cumulative effect was that I had to take $40 from our second checking account (savings to pay bills) to cover the over spending. $40 may not seem like much, but it makes a dent in our second account and matters when our budget is so tight.
 I can come up with an excuse for everyone of these “unplanned” expenditures, but the bottom line is that they are all my fault.

 So where do we go from here?